2.A.51 The Chromate Ion Transporter (CHR) Family

 In a more recent study, (Diaz-Perez et al., 2007), 77 duplicated 'bidomains' (BDs) and 58 unduplicated 'monodomains' (MDs) were identified and analyzed.
 The MDs clustered separately from the N-terminal BDs, and both clustered separately from the C-terminal BDs.
 This suggests that the MDs, possibly present in inverted orientation in the membrane, may have a unique structure and mode of action (Diaz-Perez et al., 2007).

-A more recent study of the membrane topology of the ChrA protein of P. aeruginosa was conducted using lacZ and phoA translational fusions (Jiminez-Mejia et al., 2006).
+The membrane topology of the ChrA protein of P. aeruginosa was conducted using lacZ and phoA translational fusions (Jiminez-Mejia et al., 2006).
 A 13 TMS topology was predicted with the N-terminus in the cytoplasm and the C-terminus in the periplasm.
 Predicted TMSs 1-6 proved to be homologous to predicted TMSs 8-13, but with opposite orientation in the membrane.

 Synechococcus sp.
 PCC7942 bears an endogenous 50 Kb plasmid-encoded, sulfur-regulated CHR homologue that apparently confers chromate sensitivity (rather than chromate resistance) when grown in media containing a low sulfate concentration.
 This protein, designated SrpC, may be a sulfate uptake permease that can also transport chromate, but this possibility has not been established.
 ChrA of P. aeruginosa is a secondary carrier which might function by chromate uniport, chromate:H+ antiport, or chromate:anion antiport.
 It catalyzes CrO4 efflux with a Km of 80 μM.
 SO4= and MoO4= inhibit efflux but arsenate and vanadate do not inhibit (Pimentel et al., 2002).
 A pmf dependency is likely since valinomycin, nigericin and protonophores such as CCCP inhibit.
 Ramírez-Díaz et al. (2008) have published a review concerning the mechanisms of bacterial resistance to chromium compounds.
+In Neurosporal crassa, a chromate uptake transporter, Chr-1, a member of the Chr family, has been described (Flores-Alvarez et al. 2012).

 CrO42- (in) [+ nH+ (out)] → CrO42- (out) [+ nH+ (in)]